unchained-capital/kibana-ansible-role/README.md

 that is using Kibana.
 Authentication is handled via an nginx firewall.

-Also creates a logstash input file for Kibana's logs.
-Disable this by setting `kibana_use_logstash` to `false`.

 ## Assumptions

 Assumes you have already installed nginx, ElasticSearch and that you